Startup Career Fair 2017: Calling all students, fresh grads and PMETs!

 • Nearest MRT Station: Tiong Bahru MRT (EW17) (Walk 8 mins from Exit A)

-5 Best Bookstores in Singapore: For All Book Kinds for 2025
+5 Best Bookstores in Singapore: For All Book Kinds

 It is said that “Whenever you read a good book, somewhere in the world a door opens to allow in more light.”.
 The aforesaid may match Singaporean’s belief since Singaporeans read a lot and thus bookstores are grown everywhere throughout the country.
 They can be spacious stores of large bookstore chains or beautiful independent bookstores offering good selections of books.